openforis/sepal_ui/CONTRIBUTE.rst

 How to commit
 =============

-In this reposiroy we use the Conventional Commits specification.
+In this repository we use the Conventional Commits specification.
 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
 This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.

 You can learn more about Conventional Commits following this `link <https://www.conventionalcommits.org/en/v1.0.0/>`_